lukh/plume/README.md

 ## Current Work:

 Check [Specifications](docs/SPECIFICATIONS.md) for getting a view of the concepts.
+(At the moment, the specs are out-of-date since it moved while working on the PoC)

+Check [TODO](TODO.md) for getting a view of the work done, and what need to be done for a stable / fancy enough version

 There is a [video](https://www.youtube.com/watch?v=fIUK7SWVy9U) as well, in French with subtitle,